Part 11 Training Guide

 Audit log

-Maintain a clear history of assignment, acknowledgment, revision, and export activity.
+Maintain a clear history of review decisions, approvals, assignments, acknowledgments, and exports.

 "Read & Understand" acknowledgment